newrelic/nr1-pageview-map/README.md

 ## Set up New Relic CLI:

-1. In Google Chrome, navigate to `https://github.com/newrelic/eap-cli/tree/master/dist`, and click on the latest release of the NR1 CLI. (ex. `nr1-v0.3.0-alpha.11`)
+1. Navigate to `https://github.com/newrelic/eap-cli/tree/master/dist`, and click on the latest release of the NR1 CLI. (ex. `nr1-v0.3.0-alpha.11`)
 2. Download the apppropriate zipped bundle of the NR1 CLI and **unzip it to your home folder** (ex. for Mac it would be `nr1-v0.3.0-alpha.11-darwin-x64.tar.gz`).
 3. Open a Terminal window.
 From the command line you should the following: